MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 ## Custom pages are different than embedded canvas apps

 A custom page enables makers to create a new page experience using the canvas app capabilities.
-This provides a low-code authoring experience with more flexible layouts, more control with styling options, ability to add connector data, use expressions, and so on.
+This provides a low-code authoring experience with more flexible layouts, more control with styling options, the ability to add connector data, use expressions, and so on.
 Custom page authoring happens in the canvas app designer with increasing context of the model-driven app that the page runs in.

-Embedded canvas apps also use the canvas capabilities with a hosting approach that not as integrated as a custom page.
+Embedded canvas apps also use the canvas capabilities with a hosting approach that isn't as integrated as a custom page.
 The simpler integration of an embedded canvas app means the current limitation on number of embedded canvas apps hasn't changed.
 The advanced integration of the custom page addresses those limits.
-The embedded canvas app can only be placed with a model-driven form acting like a low code component.
-For more information, see [Embed a canvas app on a model-driven form](embed-canvas-app-in-form.md).
+The embedded canvas app can only be placed on a model-driven form acting like a low code component.
+More information: [Embed a canvas app on a model-driven form](embed-canvas-app-in-form.md).

 Think of a custom page in your model-driven app like a table form or a dashboard page.
 The page can consist of any set of controls that are supported on the page and can interact and navigate between other model-driven app page types and a canvas page.
 A custom page isn't a canvas app that has multiple screens or pages inside of it.
 It truly is a single page, not a series or set of canvas pages like an embedded canvas app.